trezzuri/erpnext-docs/docs/en/accounts/articles/immutable-ledger-in-erpnext.md

 >

-A major change has been introduced in ERPNext from version 13 onwards.
-This changes the way Accounting Ledger (General Ledger) and Stock Ledger works in ERPNext.
+A major change has been introduced in SOMA from version 13 onwards.
+This changes the way Accounting Ledger (General Ledger) and Stock Ledger works in SOMA.
 There are multiple reasons why ledgers should be immutable.
 To list a few:

 * Reposting future entries is computationally expensive.
 To post a backdated transaction, all future entries need to be reposted.